WHUOPM/Problem-Solution-Linking/README.md

 3. Model training and evaluation
 	It could be treated as an binary classification problem.
 Features should be specified, and the method are from scikit-learn.
 We evaluate our method based on training set and  manually evaluate 200 files.

-4. Extract problem and solution pairs of articles from acm dl.
+4. Extract problem and solution pairs of acm articles.

 ### Construction
 ---------------
 To construct a problem and solution bipartite graph, there still some problems to be solved:
 * Synonyms, like "SVM" and "Support Vector Machine",  "Clustering", "Clustering Algorithm"
-* hypernyms, like "Text Categorization" and "Academic Text Categorization".
+* Hypernyms, like "Text Categorization" and "Academic Text Categorization".

 Methods to solve these problems.